mictaege/arete/Readme.md

 ```
 A specification written in Gerkhin style contains one or more scenarios as nested classes.
 Each scenario defines several executable steps.

-See [Tests](/src/test/java/com/github/mictaege/arete) for more examples.
+See [arete tests](/src/test/java/com/github/mictaege/arete) for more examples.

 ### Descriptive Style